mjpclab/jquery-tab/README.md

 Defaults to `true`.

 `fixedHeight`
-Panel items' height will be fixed to fit the longest panel and will not change when tabs are switched.
+Panel items' height will be set according to the longest content.
+This prevents height changing when switching.

+`fixedHeightProp`
+Specify the *height* CSS property used by `fixedHeight` option.
+Can be "height", "min-height", or "max-height".
+Defaults to `height`.

 `createEmptyTab`
 Determine if still create tab container when there is no tab item found.